Kaltsoon/data-management-and-databases/exercises/sql-exercises-4.md

 M | 53.8
 F | 46.2

+> [!TIP]
-Hint: You can use a scalar subquery as an operand of an arithmetic operation in the column list.
+> You can use a scalar subquery as an operand of an arithmetic operation in the column list.

 ## ⭐ Bonus task 17.